 It took a while to ‘get our eye in’ but once we did there was so much to see on our Namibian safari.
 Strikingly marked Oryx grazed, bounding herds of Springbok were spotted and a flock of Ostrich raced headlong through the Savannah.
 And this was just day one…

-130km from Windhoek we arrived at Oropoko Lodge for a game drive (included in the price of the train fare).
+130km from Windhoek we arrived at Oropoko Lodge for a game drive, included in the price of the train fare and one of my favourite things to do in Namibia.
 Here we got up close to leathery White Rhino while Giraffe kept half a long-lashed eye on us from the shade of the trees.
 We spotted Warthog, Crocodile, Springbok and Oryx and a herd of around forty Buffalo, out to impress, kicked up the dust in a scene stealing stampede.

 Back on board we enjoyed a compulsory ‘sundowner’ – well it would be rude not to – during a spectacular red and gold sunset before continuing westward towards the coast.
 As night drew in we pulled into a siding for the night were we had dinner, an excellent meal given the size of the train’s galley, served in the Welwitschia restaurant.

 At around 05.30am the train abruptly shuddered into life and our journey resumed – there was definitely no shut-eye now as we were jolted around in our bunks.
 But that’s the idea, the Desert Express timetable is tailored to make the most of the superb Namibian sunsets and sunrises, so we pulled back the curtain to take a look.
 The view was astounding; as the dawn ebbed away, the sun rose over miles of pale apricot sand dunes.

 Swakopmund sits on the edge of the dunes on the Atlantic coast, a slightly odd but quaint town with German, colonial-style wooden, buildings.
 To give you an idea it’s where the recent re-make of ‘The Prisoner’ was shot.
 It’s Namibia’s only beach resort and is an ideal base for a variety of tours and safaris in Namibia.